 Because of the white pine blister rust, they are still banned in certain states (see Warning above for details).

-How long do red currant bushes last?
+How long do red currant bushes live?

 They are long-lived and can bear fruit up to 20 years.